fourstix/Elfos-I2C-Libraries/I2C_API.md

 # Example Code
 ```
 ;----------------------------------------------------------------------
-; Scan for Sparkfun Qwiic Relay at its possible I2C addresses
+; Scan for Sparkfun Qwiic Relay at its two possible I2C addresses
 ;----------------------------------------------------------------------
             ldi     $18           ; Set rf to relay primary address at $18
             plo     rf